 The County School Board continues to anticipate additional funding needs for new school construction to accommodate expected growth in student enrollment.
 School officials have identified over \$500 million of additional land acquisition and construction projects that could potentially be funded over the next five years.
 These projects include the addition of up to eight new school buildings.
 The commencement and timing of these projects will depend on future enrollment trends and forecasts.
 The growth in enrollment can be impacted by many variables that can change over time.

 Additionally, the County officials have preliminarily identified approximately \$200 million or more of general government capital improvement projects that could potentially be funded over the next five years.
 These projects include public safety facilities, parks and recreation facilities and other government purposes.
-The County is also in the initial stage of development for new court, jail and justice center facilities, the costs of which are expected to approximate \$325 million.
+Approximately \$25 million of the General Obligation Bonds will fund costs related to these projects.